domenicosolazzo/jroc/README.md

 # JRoc
 ### You Know Am I Sayin'?
-A REST API for document tagging and entity extraction.
+A REST API for document tagging and entity extraction for Bokmal and NyNorsk.

-#### About Oslo-Bergen Tagger
-The Oslo-Bergen Tagger is a morphosyntactic tagger for Norwegian bokmål and nynorsk.
-For general information about the tagger, visit its home page: [Tekstlab.uio.no](http://www.tekstlab.uio.no/obt-ny/).

 # INSTALLATION
      # Clone the repo